Formalism (philosophy): Literary criticism

 In contemporary discussions of literary theory, the school of criticism of I. A. Richards and his followers, traditionally the New Criticism, has sometimes been labelled 'formalist'.
 The formalist approach, in this sense, is a continuation of aspects of classical rhetoric.

-Russian formalism was a twentieth century school, based in Eastern Europe, with roots in linguistic studies and also theorising on fairy tales, in which content is taken as secondary since the tale 'is' the form, the princess 'is' the fairy-tale princess.
+Russian formalism was a twentieth century school, based in Eastern Europe, with roots in linguistic studies and also theorizing on fairy tales, in which content is taken as secondary since the tale 'is' the form, the princess 'is' the fairy-tale princess.

 The arts

 Poetry

 In modern poetry, Formalist poets may be considered as the opposite of writers of free verse.
-These are only labels, and rarely sum up matters satisfactorily.
-'Formalism' in poetry represents an attachment to poetry that recognises and uses schemes of rhyme and rhythm to create poetic effects and to innovate.
+These are only labels and rarely sum up matters satisfactorily.
+'Formalism' in poetry represents an attachment to poetry that recognizes and uses schemes of rhyme and rhythm to create poetic effects and to innovate.
 To distinguish it from archaic poetry the term 'neo-formalist' is sometimes used.